 CVSA holds two conferences per year, a spring and fall.
-When we are sending personal to the conferences we normally do not send more than five (5) attendees at a time.
+When we are sending personnel to the conferences we normally do not send more than five (5) attendees at a time.
 We only send a sixth attendee, when the conference is within driving distance and is cost-effective.
+The sixth attendee is an inspector whos normal duties are working the road and inspecting CMV's.
+We believe it is beneficial for those inspectors to attend a conference to see the process of how OOS violations are established along with networking with other agencies.
 I listed twelve (12) attendees on the eCVSP, which is the possible number of total attendees for both conferences.
-When sending personal to these conferences, besides the normal command staff that attends, we like to reach out to our CVEO's or MCI's, so they can see and get involved, firsthand in the various different committee meetings.
+When sending personnel to these conferences, besides the normal command staff that attends, we like to reach out to our CVEO's or MCI's, so they can see and get involved, firsthand in the various different committee meetings.
 This is to help educate personnel out in the field how certain regulations and out of service criteria are established during these very important conferences.

-The normal command staff that attend both the spring and fall CVSA conferences are.
-Major Jon Smithers, who is the commander of the Commercial Vehicle Enforcement Division (CVED) and the Vice President of region III for CVSA.
-Captain Mark Davis, who is the assistant division commander of CVED.
-Both Major Smithers and Captain Davis sit in the various committees.
-Lieutenant Chris Barr, who is the chairman of the driver traffic committee.
-F/Sergeant Tyler Utterback and MCI Administrator Kim Judge both sit in various committees and are voting members on these committees.
-DC Mike Wilson who is responsible for overseeing CVED's crash data entry and quality and attends the crash data and investigation standards committee.
+The normal command staff that attend both the spring and fall CVSA conferences are, Major, who is the commander of the Commercial Vehicle Enforcement Division (CVED) and the Vice President of region III for CVSA.
+Captain, who is the assistant division commander of CVED and sits as the chairman of the driver traffic committee.
+Lieutenant and MCI Administrator both sit in various committees and are voting members on these committees.
+DC/IT who is responsible for overseeing CVED's crash data entry and quality and attends the crash data and investigation standards committee.